How to create your perfect pastel kitchen

 Pastel tones are creeping into the interior design spotlight once again.
 A popular colour choice in 1950s American kitchens, ice cream-like hues are making a stylish comeback, ready to transform your kitchen into a stylish and cosy retreat.

 The ideal colour palette for bringing a sense of calm, pastels can instantly lift the mood while also adding a playful feel to your kitchen.
-We show you how to use pastels to add the wow factor to your space with these lust-worthy design ideas.
+We’ll show you lust-worthy pastel kitchen ideas to add the wow factor to your space.

 Use pastels to highlight certain features